 Choosing a treatment plan for your dog or cat may be difficult, but remember that your vet is there to help you to make that decision based on their experience and your pet’s health history.
 Don’t ever be afraid to ask questions about your vet’s treatment recommendations or even to disagree with them, but always remember that your vet cannot make your decisions for you, only help to steer you to the best options for your pet.

 Educating yourself is another important part of having a pet with cancer.
 We don’t recommend spending day and night scouring the internet for cures for cancer, but we do recommend making yourself familiar with your pet’s condition, possible symptoms, side effects of the treatment solution you have chosen and what to expect throughout the disease process.

 Maintain Hope.
 The word “cancer” has a tendency to eliminate all hope, but there are a good many pets and people who have beaten cancer so it is important that you maintain hope both for your own mental well being and for your pet.
-If you need a little help in maintaining hope we recommend finding a support group or even just a fellow pet owner who is facing the same challenges as you and your pet – everything is easier when you ave the support and companionship of someone else beside you.
+If you need a little help in maintaining hope we recommend finding a support group or even just a fellow pet owner who is facing the same challenges as you and your pet – everything is easier when you have the support and companionship of someone else besides you.